KingProwl/3-musketeers/cash/README.md

 ```
 $ node bin/index.js --save zar chf
 ```
-This will edit the config.json file and,any new requests will now be converted to zar(South African Rand) and chf(Swiss Franc).
+This will edit the config.json file and, any new requests will now be converted to zar(South African Rand) and chf(Swiss Franc).

 ***